How To Win Anything

 (Note: this also means a different person has to sign the back of each ticket)

-Author’s Note: As always, LotteryHUB News encourages our readers to consult their state lotteries for the most complete information.
+Editor’s Note: As always, LotteryHUB News encourages our readers to consult their state lotteries for the most complete information.
 This article expands on a suggestion on the Powerball FAQ webpage (which is surprisingly entertaining), and is hypothetical until a very, very lucky office pool proves it correct or woefully incorrect.